airbytehq/airbyte/docs/integrations/sources/mssql.md

 #### 3. Your database user should now be ready for use with Airbyte!

 #### Airbyte Cloud
-On Airbyte Cloud, only secured connections to your MSSQL instance are supported in source configuration, Either by configuring you connection usign one of the supported SSL Methods or by using an SSH Tunnel.
+On Airbyte Cloud, only secured connections to your MSSQL instance are supported in source configuration.
+You may either configure your connection using one of the supported SSL Methods or by using an SSH Tunnel.

 ## Change Data Capture \(CDC\)

-We use [SQL Server's change data capture feature](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-2017) with transaction logs to capture row-level `INSERT`, `UPDATE` and `DELETE` operations that occur on cdc-enabled tables.
+We use [SQL Server's change data capture feature](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-2017) with transaction logs to capture row-level `INSERT`, `UPDATE` and `DELETE` operations that occur on CDC-enabled tables.

 Some extra setup requiring at least _db_owner_ permissions on the database\(s\) you intend to sync from will be required \(detailed [below](mssql.md#setting-up-cdc-for-mssql)\).